-Ozzie Smith is the greatest fielding shortstop of all time, and he began establishing that claim in his four seasons in San Diego.
+Ozzie Smith is the greatest fielding shortstop of all time, and his superlative play began in his four seasons with the San Diego Padres.

 San Diego is where Smith made his greatest play — on a ground ball up the middle by Atlanta’s Jeff Burroughs, just 10 games into his rookie season.
 “He hit a ball back up the middle that everybody thought was going into center field,” Smith said.
 “I instinctively broke to my left and dove behind second.
 As I was in the air, the ball took a bad hop and caromed behind me, but I was able to catch it with my bare hand.
 I hit the ground, bounced back up and threw Burroughs out at first.”

 San Diego is where Smith first performed his famous back flip, on the last day of the season in 1978, at the urging of Padres promotion director Andy Strasberg.

 San Diego is where Smith should have beat out Bob Horner (who played just 89 games) for the Rookie of the Year award and Larry Bowa for the Gold Glove award.